-Scout's Name: b.
-Alternatively, meet with a professional in game development education and discuss the skills they em classroom. phasize in the
+Game Design Scout's Name: Alternatively, meet with a professional in game development education and discuss the skills they emphasize in the classroom.

 When working on merit badges, Scouts and Scouters should be aware of some vital information in the current edition of the Guide to Advancement (BSA publication 33088).
 Important excerpts from that publication can be downloaded from http://usscouts.org/advance/docs/GTA-Excerpts-meritbadges.pdf.